dockur/macos/readme.md

   ```

 > [!IMPORTANT]
-> On AMD systems do NOT enable multiple cores  (or at least not until the installation has finished completely and you verified that everything runs normal and smoothly).
-Because it may cause an actual decrease of performance or issues like random crashes, depending on your AMD CPU model.
+> On AMD systems do NOT enable multiple cores  (or at least not until the installation has finished completely and you verified that everything runs fine and smoothly for a while).
+Because it may actual decrease performance or cause other issues like random crashes, depending on your AMD CPU model.
 >
->  If you have an Intel processor you can adjust the amount of cores immediately from the start, it is much more compatible.
+>  If you have an Intel processor you can adjust the amount of cores immediately from the start, it is much more compatible with macOS.

 ### How do I assign an individual IP address to the container?